Theory + Practice

 a beginning

-I am a PhD candidate in the lab of Jason MacLean at the University of Chicago, and a 5th-year student in the computational neuroscience program.
 My research combines my fascination with the visual system with my skills in mathematical modeling.
 I also have a healthy interest in the collusion between neuroscience and artificial intelligence.

 I am currently asking: